Attila Aşkar

-Life
+Early life and education

 Attila Aşkar was born on September 4, 1943 in Afyonkarahisar, Turkey.
-He is the son of Kemal and Nüzhet Aşkar, and was married to Elsie Vance, the daughter of former Secretary of State Cyrus R. Vance on August 30, 1998.

-Education

-Aşkar graduated from St. Joseph High School in Istanbul, Turkey in 1961.
+He is the son of Kemal and Nüzhet Aşkar.
+He graduated from St. Joseph High School in Istanbul, Turkey in 1961.
 He received his B.Sc. in Civil Engineering from the Technical University of Istanbul in 1966, and his Ph.D. in applied and computational mathematics founded by A. Cemal Eringen under the supervision of Ahmet Çakmak at Princeton University in the United States in 1969.

-Academic life
+Career

 He was the head in the department of Mathematics at Boğaziçi University, Istanbul, Turkey.
 After losing the Boğaziçi University rectorship elections in Boğaziçi University, he moved to Koç University's İstinye Campus in Istanbul as a professor of Mathematics and the Dean of the College of Arts and Sciences.
 Professor Aşkar then was appointed as the president and rector of the Koç University.

-Visiting positions

-He held many visiting research scientist and professor positions at prestigious universities like Brown University, Princeton University, Paris University VI, the Max-Planck Institute in Göttingen, Germany and the Royal Institute of Technology in Stockholm, Sweden.
+He held visiting research scientist and professor positions at universities including Brown University, Princeton University, Paris University VI, the Max-Planck Institute in Göttingen, Germany and the Royal Institute of Technology in Stockholm, Sweden.

-Research areas

 Aşkar's recent research interests included scattering of classical and quantum waves, wavelet analysis and molecular dynamics.
 He is the author of over eighty research journal articles and two books.